United Tompkins Impact Fund

 Civic Ensemble

 Civic Ensemble creates theater that explores and explodes the social, political, and cultural issues of our time.
 We bring audiences of different races, classes, and experiences together in a public forum on the American experiment.
-Programs include the ReEntry Theatre Program, a creative and supportive community for people who have experienced incarceration/court involvement, and the Youth Forum Theatre Troupe (YFTT), an out-of-school program for 7th-12th graders in Tompkins County in which young people engage in meaningful & critical exploration of their lives and community through theater.
+Programs include the ReEntry Theatre Program, a creative and supportive community for people who have experienced incarceration/court involvement, and the Youth Forum Theatre Troupe (YFTT), an out-of-school program for 7th-12th graders in Tompkins County, in which young people engage in meaningful and critical exploration of their lives and community through theater.

 Downtown Ithaca Children's Center